 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.
 Whilst we do not envisage that any decisions will be taken about you using automated means, however we will notify you in writing if this position changes.

-We may share your personal information with third parties where required by law, where it is necessary to administer the relationship with you or where we have another legitimate interest in doing so.
+We share this information with third parties where required by law, where it is necessary to administer the relationship with you or where we have another legitimate interest in doing so.

 Which third-party service providers process my personal information?

-- Our CRM database service, Student CRM, when you register your interest for the Global Summer School
+- Data Harvesting Student CRM: Our CRM database service, when you register your interest for the Global Summer School.

-- Our online form provider, Qualtrics – your data is shared when you complete one of the online forms.
+- Qualtrics: Our online form provider – your data is shared when you complete one of the online forms.
 For example, the arrival and departures form.

 - Mailchimp (The Rocket Science Group LLC): Third party email marketing provider, Mailchimp, to be able to send you important service emails.

 Transferring information outside the EU

 The process of sharing your information with USA is in accordance with the implementation of Standard Contract Clauses otherwise known as the International Data Transfer Agreement.

 This means that the country to which we transfer your data is deemed to provide an adequate level of protection for your personal information which is underpinned in the contractual provisions we have in place with the data processor.

 How secure is my information with third-party service providers and other entities in our group?